Updated: 11.02.2026

 CASP license will enable passporting rights, so once the applicant is approved in one member state, then your company can provide the same services across the EU without added licensing.

-- receiving and transmitting orders for crypto assets on behalf of clients
+- accepting and transmitting orders for crypto assets,

-- providing advice on cryptocurrencies
+- providing advice on crypto-assets,

-- managing a portfolio of crypto-assets
+- managing a portfolio of crypto-assets,

 - no criminal record requirement,